NEW! Submit a video with your saxophone questions and get a video response from the teacher. Learn more here.

 The reed recommendations below are tailored to pair well with the mouthpiece recommendations above (classical mouthpieces).

 A note about reed sizing: Unfortunately there isn't a sure-fire way to know what reed size you should start on.
 I've provided some suggested starting points below, but ultimately you'll rely on how it feels to know if it's the right size.
 If it feels too easy and feels like you're "blowing the speakers out" or you're getting a lot of cracked notes, try sizing up.
 If it's really difficult to play, then try sizing down.
 In addition, as you continue to play, you'll size up.
-Most players end up on a 3 or 3.5 (this could be a year or more into their playing).

 Cane Reeds - Vandoren Tradtional (Blue Box)

-Cane reeds (a wood-like texture) are the traditional options for saxophone reeds.
+Cane reeds (a wood-like texture) are the traditional option for saxophone reeds.
 Sizing: Kids 10 and under should start on a 1.5, kids over 10 should start on a 2.
 Adult beginners should start on a 2 but may be ready to size up to a 2.5 shortly after you start playing.

 Be sure to select the correct size when you check out!